laurent-martin/aspera-api-examples/web/README.md

 make
 ```

-This will install packages and run the server.
+This will install nodejs packages and run the express web server.

 Then open a browser to: